 The follicular phase

-This phase is so-named because it is when the follicles in the ovary grow.
+This phase is so-named because it is when several follicles develop in the ovaries.
+A hormone called follicle stimulating hormone (FSH) stimulates the growth of these follicles.
 About 3 to 30 follicles grow between days 8 and 10.
 Each follicle contains an egg, but by days 10 to 14 one follicle has overtaken the rest and has reached the correct stage of maturity.

-During days 6 to 14, the lining of the uterus is repaired and, as can be seen on the diagram, builds up to be thicker.
-This is why this phase is also known as the proliferative phase.
-This is stimulated by oestrogen secreted from the ovaries.
-The lining of the uterus will now be about 3 mm thick and is also more velvety again.
+This phase is also known as the proliferative phase because from days 6 to 14 the lining of the uterus is repaired and builds up to be thicker.
+This is stimulated by a hormone called oestrogen, which is secreted from the ovaries.
+The lining of the uterus will now be about 3 mm thick and has a velvety consistency.

 The luteal or secretory phase

-The progesterone secreted by the corpus luteum causes the temperature of the body to rise slightly until the start of the next period (see diagram).
-This rise in temperature can be plotted on a graph and gives an indication of when ovulation has occurred.
+After a follicle ruptures to release its egg, it closes and forms a what is called a corpus luteum.
+The corpus luteum secretes progesterone and a small amount of oestrogen.
+Progesterone causes your body temperature to rise slightly until the start of the next period (see diagram).
+This rise in temperature can be plotted on a graph and gives an indication of when ovulation occurred.